 2. Sleep well

 Sleep enough to feel rested for better cognitive functioning like memory, decision-making, learning ability, and attention intact.
 Sleep affects most aspects of memory.
-Although this is one of the most common and seemingly trivial suggestion, the importance of sleep in healthy cognitive aging cannot be understated.
-Maintaining good sleep hygiene is the first, most significant step to improve memory.
-Sleep, by itself, starts a number of biological processes that refines and enhances declarative memory.
+Although this is one of the most common and seemingly trivial suggestions, the importance of sleep in healthy cognitive aging cannot be understated.
+Maintaining good sleep hygiene is the first, most significant step to improving memory.
+Sleep, by itself, starts a number of biological processes that refine and enhance declarative memory.
 As we sleep, our brain consolidates memories (converts new learning into long-term memory) and promotes related synaptic plasticity.
 Wearing sleep masks can be useful in improving episodic memory because the brain gets more slow-wave sleep which encodes episodic memories when the mask blocks ambient light and prevents mild wakefulness due to changes in background light.

-Tip: Take effort to sleep well and avoid a long-term sleep debt.
+Tip: Take effort to sleep well and avoid long-term sleep debt.

 3. Eat well